anoushkrit/MOOCs/TensorFlow-in-Practice/README.md

 ### Convolutional Networks in TensorFlow
-In Convolutional Neural Networks in TensorFlow we dive in Larger Datasets and in the infamous problem of Cats vs Dogs
+In Convolutional Neural Networks in TensorFlow we dive in Larger Datasets and in the infamous problem of Cats vs Dogs.
+The Cat Dog Classifier has been the "Hello World" for Machine Learning

 #### Week 1